-Cavs, GM Griffin part after title, 3 straight NBA Finals
+GM Griffin, Cavs part ways after title, 3 straight Finals

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+Griffin’s departure comes on the one-year anniversary of the Cavs’ dramatic Game 7 win over Golden State, capping a historic comeback that gave Cleveland its first major professional sports championship since 1964.

-He’s also leaving three days before the draft — the Cavs are currently without a pick — and on the eve of free agency.
+He’s also leaving three days before the draft and on the eve of free agency.
 Cleveland could have a busy summer as it looks to revamp its roster after losing to the Warriors in five games in this year’s Finals.

+With Griffin out, the Cavs enter a critical juncture without a seasoned executive making the calls.
+The Cavs will try to improve their roster this summer as superstar LeBron James enters his final season under contract.

 A team spokesman said Trent Redden, the team’s senior vice president of basketball operations, is also not returning.
 Assistant general manager Koby Altman remains with the team and is part of a group overseeing draft preparation and trade talks.